oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_resource_manager_job_tf_config_facts_module.rst

 ..
 Description

 - Fetches details about a JobTfConfig resource in Oracle Cloud Infrastructure
-- Returns the Terraform configuration file for the specified job in .zip format.
-Returns an error if no zip file is found.
+- Returns the Terraform configuration for the specified job in zip format.
+If no zip file is found, returns an error.

 ..
 Aliases